aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 ### Step 1.
 Clone the AWS F1 FPGA Development Kit repo

-1. Log into the login server via SSH as `centos` user using the private key from the key pair you provided in the Cloudformation stack.
+1. Log into the login server via SSH as `centos` user using the private key from the key pair you provided in the Cloudformation stack and the IP address found in **LoginServerPublicIp** under the stack's **Outputs** tab.

    `ssh -i /path/to/private_key centos@<host_ip>`

-1. Clone the example workload from the `aws-fpga-sa-demo` Github repo into your `proj` directory on the NFS file system.
+1. Clone the example workload from the `aws-fpga-sa-demo` Github repo into the `/proj` directory on the NFS file system.

    ```bash
    cd /proj